-Patent Owner argues that Ground 2 "is treated as an anticipation challenge" with respect to the underlying analysis of independent claim 11 from which challenged claim 16 depends.
+Patent Owner argues that Ground 2 "is treated as an anticipation challenge" with respect to the underlying analysis of independent claim 10 from which challenged claim 15 depends.
 Id. at 18.
-According to Patent Owner, "Falkner therefore must . . . disclose each and every element of claim 11, arranged as in the claim."
+According to Patent Owner, "Falkner therefore must . . . disclose each and every element of claim 10, arranged as in the claim."
 Id.

 There is some basis for Patent Owner's argument.
-In the related and recently-instituted proceeding, Petitioner expressly challenged claim 11 as anticipated by Falkner.
-IPR2021-01450, Paper 6 at 24-33 (addressing Petitioner's anticipation arguments and noting the absence of a challenge based on obviousness over Falkner alone).
+In the related and recently-instituted proceeding, Petitioner expressly challenged claim 10 as anticipated by Falkner.
+IPR2021-01451, Paper 6 at 8, 25.
 Now, Petitioner cites approvingly to its filing in that related proceeding as allegedly supporting its challenge here.
 Pet.
-30 ("As an initial matter and as shown below, in the accompanying Declaration, and in earlier-filed IPR2021-1450, Falkner discloses every element of Claim 11 of the 608 patent").
-Moreover, to the extent Petitioner's challenge purports to modify Falkner's single-bone embodiment (e.g., as shown in Figures 1 and 2) by citing various other teachings in Falkner, we see minimal analysis that explains why the POSA would have been motivated to make those modifications with a reasonable expectation of success to arrive at claim 11's subject matter.
+33 ("As an initial matter and as shown below, in the accompanying Declaration, and in earlier-filed IPR2021-1451, Falkner discloses every element of Claim 10 of the 776 patent").6 Moreover, to the extent Petitioner's challenge purports to modify Falkner's single-bone embodiment (e.g., as shown in Figures 1 and 2) by citing various other teachings in Falkner, we see minimal analysis that explains why the POSA would have been motivated to make those modifications with a reasonable expectation of success to arrive at claim 10's subject matter.
 Even when only one reference is involved, the mere fact that each claim limitation might be found in such reference's disclosure does not necessarily prove obviousness without analysis that explains why the skilled artisan would have combined those teachings to arrive at the claimed subject matter.
-In re Stepan Co., 868 F.3d 1342, 1345-46 n.1 (Fed.
-Cir.
-2017) ("Whether a rejection is based on combining disclosures from multiple references, combining multiple embodiments from a single reference, or selecting from large lists of elements in a single reference, there must be a motivation to make the combination and a reasonable expectation that such a combination would be successful, otherwise a skilled artisan would not arrive at the claimed combination.") (emphasis added).

-6 To be clear, however, Petitioner is not permitted to incorporate-by-reference its argument from a separate proceeding, even if related.
+6 To be clear, however, Petitioner is not permitted to incorporate-byreference its argument from a separate proceeding, even if related.
 37 C.F.R. § 42.6(a)(3).